Rollback of U.S. spy powers would mark post-9/11 watershed

 Current U.S. officials seem even more chagrined about losing other powers that could expire at midnight Sunday.
 Those, they argue, were never controversial but have been caught up in the backlash against government intrusion.

-One, known as the "lone wolf" provision, allows the FBI to seek a wiretap on an individual if that person is suspected of terrorist activity, even if the individual cannot be linked to a specific group.
+One, known as the "lone wolf" provision, allows the FBI to seek a wiretap on an individual suspected of terrorist activity, even if the person cannot be linked to a specific group.
 Law enforcement officials have never used that power.

 But, a senior U.S. official said, "this is not a tool that we want to see go away."